 Based on the number of DBT units relative to the total units left to be converted to DBT, and the associated large number of installation opportunities, the Company believes that its cancer detection, breast density assessment and risk assessment solutions for DBT may represent a significant growth opportunity in the United States.
-The Company believes that there is also a growth opportunity for 2D mammography AI solutions in international markets, both from the analog to digital conversion and as more countries adopt the practice of each exam being read by a single radiologist using AI, rather than the alternative practice of having two radiologists read each case.
-Furthermore, additional western European countries have already implemented, or are planning to implement, mammography screening programs, which may increase the number of mammograms performed in those countries.
+The Company believes that there is also a growth opportunity for 2D mammography and DBT AI solutions in international markets, both from the analog to digital conversion and as more countries adopt the practice of each exam being read by a single radiologist using AI, rather than the alternative practice of having two radiologists read each exam.
+Furthermore, additional western European countries have already implemented, or are planning to implement, mammography screening programs, which may increase the number of screening mammograms performed in those countries.

-Breast Health Solutions Suite
+Breast AI Suite

-The Company's breast health solutions suite includes cancer detection solutions, automated breast density assessment, and breast cancer risk assessment, all for both 2D and 3D mammography.
-These solutions are designed to improve clinicians' performance and enhance breast cancer screening.
+The Company's breast AI suite includes cancer detection, automated density assessment, and breast cancer risk assessment solutions for both 2D and 3D mammography.
+These solutions are designed to enhance breast cancer screening by improving clinicians' clinical performance and efficiency.